 Lockdown was the spark that set ablaze his passion.

-Tom used to work for an art gallery and printed high-ranking painters’ artwork for a living, so he rubbed elbows with big names and drew a trick or two out of them.
+Tom used to work for an art gallery and printed high-ranking painters’ artwork for a Contemporary Art Exhibition, so he rubbed elbows with big names and drew a trick or two out of them.
 After moving to Gibraltar with his partner following the first lockdown, Tom found himself with extra time on his hands, having shed the burden of a two-hour each way daily commute, and suddenly was empowered with a new hobby with a purpose: “I started going out at sunset in summer, and sketched buildings and views.”

 Lockdown was in fact the spark that set ablaze his passion: “One day to the next, we were told we were ‘grounded’ for ten weeks, so I found myself stuck at home in my village, remotely working, plenty of spare time, and with an art supplies shop remaining open just across the road!”